Ps. 116:5, NIRV

 first (cf. 1 Jn.
 4:19).”[6]

-As we ourselves come to a deeper experience of the tenderness of God’s
+As we ourselves come to a deeper experience of the mercy and tenderness of God’s

 love, that love fills us, upholds us, empowers us, and helps us to pass tender